 Amount requested per application should not exceed $10,000.

 Funding is limited and awarded on a competitive basis.
 The number of awards given will depend on the size of awards and the quality of the proposals.
-Proposals are accepted any time during the year with a deadline of March 15.
+There will be two rounds of awards considered each year with the deadline dates of November 15 and March 15.
 Funding is valid upon notification of the award and will be available for one year from the notification date.
 Awardees should work with their department business manager to set up a cost object to fund expenses.

 Mechanism and criteria